 The golden rules of online video

 The things you need to keep in mind with online video is that you need to create a short piece content for your audience, with a killer headline, and an ace thumbnail.

 What will your video be about?

-— Tasty (@tasty) February 2, 2016
+— Tasty (@tasty) October 2, 2018

 Pretty as a picture

+The other thing you might want to consider is using an image slideshow instead of video.
 One of the popular techniques is creating a slideshow of images to music.
 This can be done by loading each image into video editing software like iTunes, Microsoft Movie Maker, YouTube Video Editor or even Powerpoint and exporting to video.

 If you’re after free, creative commons images (which look awesome), check out my blog post outlining where to find these.
-Throw these in Canva using the YouTube Thumbnail setting to create well-designed images for your title slides.
+Throw these in Canva (affiliate link) using the YouTube Thumbnail setting to create well-designed images for your title slides.